How Does an Air Fryer Work?

 What Is an Air Fryer?

 An air fryer is essentially a small countertop convection oven.
 It’s become an increasingly popular small kitchen appliance because of its ability to create results similar to deep-frying with using air and little to no oil.
 Even though it’s called an air fryer, it doesn’t actually fry foods, nor does it bake them like a traditional oven.
-So how does an air fryer work then, if it’s not frying or baking your foods?
+So how does an air fryer oven work then, if it’s not frying or baking your foods?

 How Does an Air Fryer Work?

 What does an air fryer do exactly and how does an air fryer work?
-Essentially an air fryer works by using rapid circulation of hot air to crisp and cook food without the use of oil.
+Essentially, an air fryer oven works by using rapid circulation of hot air to crisp and cook food without the use of oil.
 An air fryer suspends the food in a fryer-style basket and then, when it’s turned on, will blow hot air around the food, eventually causing the edges to brown and crisp.